devleaks/followthegreens/docs/preferences.md

 - Turn Right
 - Stop

+(It can also display no message at all.)

+It also contains 2 large beacon lights that are animated on turns.

-It is an _autonomous object_ that can be used independently of the follow me car, or added to any follow me car object.
+The Indicator is an _autonomous object_ that can be used independently of the follow me car, or added to any follow me car object.

 To add the indicator object to one of the two Follow Me Cars provided by Follow the greens,